 The Manulife Centre for Community Health Research promotes and conducts inter-professional research and education in the field of health and wellbeing and strives to be community-based by reaching beyond the faculty to community partner organizations and stakeholders.

 The Movement Disorders Research and Rehabilitation Centre integrates motor control, rehabilitation and exercise science for the investigation and treatment of movement disorders.

 The MS2Discovery Interdisciplinary Research Institute is a world-class interdisciplinary institute of excellence for discovering and advancing knowledge through mathematical and statistical modelling in the institute’s priority areas of sciences, innovation and sustainability.

-The P&G Centre for Business and Sustainability serves as a catalyst to bring together faculty researchers, students and leaders in industry and civil society to build capacity for progressive socially and environmentally engaged management practice.
+The Co-operators Centre for Business and Sustainability (formerly the P&G Centre for Business and Sustainability) serves as a catalyst to bring together faculty researchers, students and leaders in industry and civil society to build capacity for progressive socially and environmentally engaged management practice.

 The Tshepo Institute for the Study of Contemporary Africa fosters research partnerships between academics in Canada and their counterparts in sub-Saharan Africa.
 It raises awareness of significant issues confronting contemporary Africa and encourages exchanges between Laurier and Botswana, Kenya, Senegal and South Africa.